HOME | ABOUT US | DOGS | CATS | FAQ's | CONTACT US |

 Volunteering

 Smyth County Animal Shelter does not use volunteers.
-If you are interested in helping pets in need in Smyth County VA, see the
+If you are interested in helping pets in need in Smyth County VA, see the Smyth Animal Rescue website.
+They need people to foster dogs and cats, transport pets to other rescues, administration and fund raising.

 We need towels, blankets, hard and soft dog food, basic cleaning supplies and dog beds.
 We also have an Amazon Wishlist.
 See our Donation Page for other items we can use.
 For more information about how you can donate, see our Donation Page.
 On behalf of the dogs thank you.
-No Squeeky Toys Please

 Toys that make a noise when you squeeze them can encourage some dogs to be aggressive towards young children because they squeek too.
 The device that makes the noise is usually small and can be harmful if swallowed.
 Some toys of this type contain a small battery which is poisonous if the dog eats it.
 The best toys are tuggers, tennis balls and hard chew toys that cannot be ripped apart.

-From July 1, 2020, there are changes to dog tethering laws across the state of Virginia.
-The legislation expanded the definition of 'adequate shelter' for family dogs.
-It is illegal to leave tethered dogs outside when temperatures are below 32°F or above 85°F or when the weather service issues warnings for hurricanes, tornadoes and other severe weather.
-The legislation also increases the minimum length of a tether from 10 feet to 15 feet.
 Additionally, dogs must be provided adequate shelter during hot weather that is properly shaded and does not readily conduct heat.
 During cold weather, the shelter must have a windbreak at its entrance and provide bedding material (such as straw, cedar shavings, or similar) that is sufficient to protect the animal from cold and promote the retention of body heat.
-Adequate Shelter Virgina Code 3.2-6500 Click here for more information |

 Visiting Smyth County Animal Shelter